 The untold history of the Metroidvania genre.

-Defining features of Platform Adventure (aka Sidescrolling Action Adventure, Arcade Adventure, Metroidvania or Open World Platformer) games:
+Defining features of Platform Adventure (aka Sidescrolling Action Adventure, Arcade Adventure or Metroidvania) games:

 *Exploration of an (preferably seamlessly) interconnected game world with some degree of persistency.
-Historically there have been various alternatives here like a town (or multiple towns) with gates leading to "dungeon" areas (sometimes removing the travel distances between the town(s) and dungeons), a distinction between an overworld and dungeons/hostile areas (sometimes with different perspectives, see Zelda II), and a hub map system where travel between locations is removed.
+Historically there have been various alternatives here like a town or multiple towns with gates leading to "dungeon" areas (sometimes removing the travel distances between the town(s) and dungeons), a distinction between an overworld and dungeons/boss areas (sometimes with different perspectives, see Zelda II), and a hub map system where travel between locations is removed.
+Series like Metroid differ a bit here in that the line between the overworld/hub area and the dungeons/boss areas is blurred, but they still tend to have some dungeon areas such as Tourian or the ghost ship.
 When it comes to persistency, the degree to which changes to the game world caused by the player are permanent can vary but in general a game should keep track of unlocked doors, collected tools/abilities and beaten bosses while letting consumables and regular enemies respawn when exiting a room or sub area.

 *(Persistent) ability or tool-based progression, preferably in a way that creates new platforming puzzle challenges and with some backtracking to previously visited areas.
 The best new abilities/tools can be used both for traversing the world, unlocking doors (whatever shape they may take) and/or for combat.